-Conflicts of Interest Related to Margin.
-Clients have the ability to request margin for their accounts.
-Margin debit balances in Client accounts are charged interest by RBC.
-All interest charged to Clients in excess of the Base Rate plus 50 basis points is shared equally between RBC and CIGI, which RBC pays to CIGI monthly.
-Your IAR is not compensated for this interest.
 Conflicts of Interest in Other Fees/Service Charges per Trade Transactions.
 All trades, except mutual fund transactions, will have an "Other Fees/Service Charge" annotated on the trade confirmation and this charge is \$7.50 at present.
-It is subject to change without notice.
 This fee is divided as follows: \$3.00 is retained by RBC for processing expenses. \$4.50 is credited to CIGI.
-This fee is not paid to your IAR.
-It is additional compensation paid to CIGI.
-This fee is not paid to your It It is additional componium on paid to Closs
+This fee is paid by the client and results in additional compensation paid to CIGI.
+This creates a conflict of interest which incentivizes CIGI to use securities on which we receive a portion of the costs borne by the client.